If you're just joining us, if a welfare recipient, just getting out of bed and on your way to the emergency room, it's great to have you with us too.

 Cookie got it quick.

-I want here's the buttons.
+I want, here's the bite.

-John hang on the phone there.
+John, hang on the phone there.

-This is this is what he's referring to.
+This is what he's referring to.

-Now America is different.
+Now America's different.

-And I believe that today people got more education about cancer and how to deal with cancer and in one day than they have very often over a long period of time.
+And I believe that today people got more education about cancer and how to deal with cancer in one day than they have very often over a long period of time.

 Which is sophistry.

-People like you who have cancer, and you said that you've had it for years.
+People like you who have cancer, and you said that you've had it for years?

 Four years now.